AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

 # Create conditional webhooks

 You may decide that you want to trigger a webhook only if its payload meets certain conditions.
-For example, you could decide to calculate taxes using a 3rd-party service for specific postal codes only.
+For example, you could decide to calculate taxes using a third-party service for specific postal codes only.
 If the postal code provided in the payload does not match the selected postal code, there is no value in triggering the webhook.

 A conditional webhook can significantly reduce the number of API calls, which reduces the waiting time for clients.